tianyimasf/imagine/README.md

-# music-fft-visualizer
+# Imagine
-a web browser music player that visualize the music by its amptitutde and results of fourier transformation on the song
+a function that converts .wav files to frequency bins using Fast Fourier Transform, and a web app to visualize the result using time bins on the spectrogram.

+#### See backend --> views for algorithm implementation that transfroms .wav files to frequency bins.